Precious Metals

 If your wealth is concentrated in financial assets that rely on the strength and health of Wall Street for their performance, a severe financial crisis could lead to significant losses in the event of a systemic financial crisis.
 It’s not at all unusual for both stocks and bonds to lose value during an economic downturn.

-Because gold very often performs well when financial markets aren’t, its role as a countercyclical asset comes in handy for investors who want to diversify their portfolios to make it through tough times.
+Because gold very often performs well when financial markets aren’t, its role as a countercyclical asset comes in handy for individuals who want to diversify their portfolios to make it through tough times.
 And depending on your financial goals, gold could provide you the diversification you desire.

 2. Risk Mitigation